Director of Public Prosecutions: Ireland

 The agency's headquarters is located on the southern edge of Phoenix Park, Dublin; in a group of historic buildings that used to be the Royal Military Infirmary before independence.

+Malta

+During its review of the Constitution of Malta, the Venice Commission proposed to split the role of the Attorney-General (who, at the time, was both the principal legal adviser to the Government and the principal public prosecutor in the country) on the model of other Commonwealth countries: the Attorney-General would henceforth serve only as the Government's legal advisor, while their prosecutorial functions would be spun off into a new office of Director of Public Prosecutions.
+The actual amendments, however, split the role in the opposite way, the Attorney-General remains the chief public prosecutor, while legal advice to the government is provided by the State Advocate.

 Mauritius

-The current DPP is Satyajit Boolell S.C, who has occupied the post since 2009.
+The Mauritius sugar barons made representations during the colonial era to shield public prosecutions from political interference.
+The position of director of public prosecutions was enshrined in the Constitution of Mauritius when the country got its independence.

 Norway

 In Norway the Director of Public Prosecutions (Riksadvokaten) is the head of the Norwegian Prosecuting Authority.
 The director has the coordinative leadership as well as the highest authority to prosecute criminal offences.
 The director is directly involved only in certain cases, such as crimes for which the maximum penalty is 21 years in prison.
 The director is subordinate to the Government Cabinet, however, the cabinet has never reversed a decision of the Director of Public Prosecutions.
 Jørn Sigurd Maurud is the current director and has been in that position since November 2019.

 South Africa

 In South Africa public prosecutions are conducted by the National Director of Public Prosecutions (NDPP), the head of the National Prosecuting Authority (NPA).
 The NDPP is supported by a Chief Executive Officer, Deputies, Provincial Directors of Public Prosecutions, and several Special Directors.